zandi/ebpf-stack-pivot-detection/whitepaper.md

 ### Other Various Edge Cases

 The most notable edge case to this has been from Golang.
-It's unclear exactly why (though perhaps it's to implement goroutines and Golang's threading model), but syscalls from Golang programs have been observed using unorthodox memory regions for their stack, such as `[0xc000000000, 0xc000ffffff)`.
-In practice manually adding these observed regions to an allowlist is enough to avoid false positives from Golang.
+Golang manages its own stacks for user code, separate from the system stack which Linux allocates and manages for the first thread in a thread group.
+These user stacks are allocated on the Golang runtime's heap, which on the amd64 has somewhat predictable locations.
+The result is that syscalls from Golang programs can have a stack pointer in an unusual region, such as [0xc000000000, 0xc000ffffff).

+Manually adding regions to an allowlist as they are observed is enough for development, but a reliable solution needs to make use of the Golang heap internals to eliminate false positives as long-running Golang programs have stacks that are relocated, in new heap arenas that can by dynamically allocated.

 # Results

 Following are some results from a Proof-of-Concept implementation of this technique.

-## Limited Development Testing
+## In-Development Testing

 Limited testing was done during development running typical Linux desktop software, basic benchmarking suites, and simple test programs for various